• Skip to primary navigation

 • Finally, thickly coat each chicken piece with dry mix again (this needs to be done for each piece individually).
 You’ll want to pack on a lot of breading and then pound it onto the chicken with kitchen tongs or a large spoon to make it stick.

-overhead view of black pan with oven fried chicken
+overhead view of three fried chicken pieces in cast iron skillet

 • Breading: Do not skip pressing/pounding on the dry flour mix in the final step of breading.
 This is very important to help the breading stick to the chicken and to keep it from flaking off during baking.